argoproj/argo-events/docs/sensor-guide.md

   5. You may not want to fire all triggers every time but rather selected triggers only when some of the dependency groups are resolved.
   For that, sensor offers `when` switch on triggers.
 Basically `when` switch is way to control when to fire certain trigger depending upon which dependency group is resolved.

-  6. After sensor fires triggers, it initialized it's state back to running and start the process all over again.
+  6. After sensor fires all triggers, it initializes it's state back to running and start the process all over again.
 Any event that is received in-between are stored on the internal queue.

   **Note**: If you don't provide dependency groups and `circuit`, sensor performs an `AND` operation on event dependencies.

 ## Filters
-There are 3 types of filters:
+There are 3 types of filters that you can apply on event payload:

 |   Type   |   Description      |
 |----------|-------------------|